AssociationRobotTelecomStrasbourg/MiniKiwiFormation/README.md

 ## Software

 - [ ] Lidar
+  - [ ] Use SerialInterface to display the lidar data
   - [ ] Motor/PID
     - [ ] Use customPID
     - [ ] Set reference